microsoft/ssms-visualstudio-addin/README.md

 # ssms-visualstudio-addin

-This is a demo to show how to build an add-in that can be used from within teh Visual studio tooling that we provide for Dynamics for Operations developers.
+This is a demo to show how to build an addin that can be used from within the Visual studio tooling that we provide for Dynamics 365 for Operations developers.

-The demo is intended to be instructive, but also useful.
+The addin is intended to be instructive, but also useful.
 It basically allows you to work with Dynamics tabular objects in the Microsoft SQL Server Management Studio (SSMS) tool.
 It will harvest interesting metadata for the tabular object selected in the model view, and open a window in SSMS allowing you to do advanced queries against the data.
 The tool handles table inheritance and relations to other tables, generating the joins as required.